3sztof/aws-iam-protected-api-gateways/README.md

       aws configure
       ```

-    If you are having any problems configuring your terminal session with AWS credentials, please navigate to the official AWS documentation for working in CLI:
+    If you are having any problems configuring your terminal session with AWS credentials, navigate to the official AWS documentation for working in CLI:
     - [IAM users](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html)
     - [IAM roles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html)

 1. Prepare a Python environment

-    > **_NOTE:_** Python 3.11 or newer is required to run the provided example CLI script
+    > ***NOTE:*** Python 3.11 or newer is required to run the provided example CLI script

     It's recommended to create a Python virtual environment for this project in order to be 100% sure that all the dependencies are met and to prevent "polluting" the global Python installation with this project's modules.
 This can easily be done with Python's Poetry module.

     - make sure you have installed Python Poetry module by running: `pip install poetry`

-        >  **_NOTE:_** on some systems, you might need to run `pip3` instead of `pip` (same for `python3` instead of `python`)
+        >  ***NOTE:*** on some systems, you might need to run `pip3` instead of `pip` (same for `python3` instead of `python`)
     - to create a Python virtual environment for this project, simply run:
       - `poetry env use 3.11` (3.11 or newer)
       - `poetry shell`

-        > **_NOTE:_** if the command above didn't work, you can try invoking the module directly - `python -m poetry shell`
+        > ***NOTE:*** if the command above didn't work, you can try invoking the module directly - `python -m poetry shell`

-        > **_NOTE:_** please make sure to use Python 3.11 or newer (you can easily manage Python versions with <https://github.com/pyenv/pyenv>)
+        > ***NOTE:*** make sure to use Python 3.11 or newer (you can easily manage Python versions with <https://github.com/pyenv/pyenv>)
     - install all required Python packages by running: `poetry install`

 ### Infrastructure deployment

-To deploy the AWS infrastructure required for the functionality demo, we will use [Infrastructure as Code (IaC)](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html).
+To deploy the AWS infrastructure required for the functionality demo, you will use [Infrastructure as Code (IaC)](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html).

-We will deploy:
+The infrastructure consists of:

 - an [AWS API Gateway](https://aws.amazon.com/api-gateway/) configured with IAM authorization and a Resource Policy that further granularizes the access permissions
 - an [AWS Lambda](https://aws.amazon.com/lambda/) function to handle API requests (backend)